yiminl18/yiminl18site/content/publication/QUIP/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *ArXiv preprint, 2022*
+publication: Under review in PVLDB 2023
-publication_short: In *ArXiv preprint 2022*
+#publication_short: In *ArXiv preprint 2022*

-abstract: This paper develops a query-time missing value imputation framework, entitled QUIP, that minimizes the joint costs of  imputation and query execution.
-QUIP achieves this by modifying how relational operators are processed.
-It adds a cost-based decision function in each operator that checks whether the operator should invoke imputation prior to execution or to defer the imputations for downstream operators to resolve.
-QUIP implements a new approach to evaluating outer join that  preserve missing values during query processing,  and a bloom filter based index structure to optimize the space and running overhead.
-We have implemented QUIP using ImputeDB - a specialized database engine for data cleaning.
-Extensive experiments on both real and synthetic data sets demonstrates the effectiveness and efficiency of QUIP, which outperforms the state-of-the-art ImputeDB by 2 to 10 times on different query sets and data sets, and achieves the order-of-magnitudes improvement over offline approach.
+abstract: This paper develops a query-time missing value imputation framework, entitled ZIP, that modifies relational operators to be imputation- aware in order to minimize the joint cost of imputing and query processing.
+The modified operators use a cost-based decision function to determine whether to invoke imputation or to defer to downstream operators to resolve missing values.
+The modified query processing logic ensures results with deferred imputations are identical to those produced if all missing values were imputed first.
+ZIP includes a novel outer-joined based approach to preserve missing values during execution, and a bloom filter based index to optimize the space and running overhead.
+ZIP is implemented by modify ing ImputeDB - a specialized database engine designed for data cleaning.
+Extensive experiments on both real and synthetic data sets demonstrate 2 to 10 times improvement when augmenting ImputeDB with ZIP-based deferred imputation.
+It also shows several orders-of-magnitude improvement compared to offline approach to cleaning.

 # Summary.
 An optional shortened abstract.